Tabindex: it rarely pays to be positive

 .
 A span

-is not natively focusable, but ARIA’s role="button"
+element is not natively focusable, but ARIA’s role="button"

-has rewritten the semantics of the span
+has rewritten the role semantics of the span

 <span role="button" tabindex="0">